 Hoplite, Hoplon, and Hellenes

-To give you a background of equipment of soldiers we will discuss separate parts of armor, and how it was produced.
+The history of Greece is a vast topic, and we will focus our attention on one particular period from 500-450 years b.c.
+To give you a background of equipment of soldiers we will discuss separate parts of armor and how it was produced.

-When we talk about Greek society of that age we need to consider that there were no people who spent entire life on training and preparation for battles, except Sparta.
-It was indeed, a military camp in a size of a city.
+It’s interesting though that Greek people never named Greek themselves.
+It was an insulting name given by Etruscan people due to the sound of Greek speech for their ears.
+Greeks called themselves Hellenes.
+Greece in that period wasn’t one big country with a centralized government.
+Instead, there were scattered cities across islands called polices.
+It means that each police had its own code of laws, government, and money.
+When we talk about the Greek society of that age we need to consider that there were no people who spent entire life on training and preparation for battles except Sparta.
+It was indeed a military camp in the size of a city.

-If we look closer at the map, and resources available for Persian army compare to Greece it gets harder to figure out how this small scattered on islands country resisted in front of huge, organized empire.
-The borders of empire exceeded five million square kilometers.
+If we look closer at the map, and resources available for the Persian army compare to Greece it gets harder to figure out how this small scattered on islands country resisted in front of a huge, organized empire.
+The borders of the empire exceeded five million square kilometers.
 While Greece occupied circa one hundred and eighty thousand square kilometers.

 Their panoply consisted of: